untitaker/vdir/README.md

 VDIR
 ====

-This document describes a storage format for VEVENTS, VTODOs and VCARDs, with the main goal of being easy to implement.
+This document describes a storage format for vCalendars and vCards, with the main goal of being easy to implement.

 Basic Folder Structure